systemcarl/folio/README.md

 - `SENTRY_AUTH_TOKEN`: The *Sentry* authentication token used to upload source maps during containerization.
 This environment variable is not deployed with the application.
+- `LOKI_URL`: The URL of the external Loki instance to send logs to, from the deployed application.
+- `LOKI_USERNAME`: The basic auth username for basic authenticating the deployed application with the external Loki instance.
+- `LOKI_PASSWORD`: The basic auth password for basic authenticating the deployed application with the external Loki instance.

 ## Validation
 Before building the application, you can validate the application code using